BrandonHargitay/cse15l-lab-reports/lap-report1.md

 		[user@sahara ~/lecture1]$ pwd
 		/home/lecture1
 		```
-	 	when running the `cd` command with no arguments we do not change directories.
-Since no argument was given the terminal did not know what directory to change to.
-The directory stayed the same.
-The command does not throw a error however the `cd` command should have a arguemnt in order for it to work.
+	 	when running the `cd` command with when running the `cd` command with a path to a directory as an argument changes the working directory.
+As you can see from the above code we change directories from `/home/lecture1` to `/home/lecture1/messages` using the `cd` command.